pdepend/pdepend/UPGRADE.md

 ```

 The setting names are unchanged.
 Two cache defaults changed, see [Cache location](#cache-location).
 The shipped sample file is now `pdepend.yml.dist` instead of `pdepend.xml.dist`.

+To start a new configuration instead, `pdepend --generate-configuration` asks for the relevant information (with defaults) and writes a `pdepend.yml` to the current working directory.
+This works with every supported Symfony version.

 ### Parallel parsing